santikka/examiner/README.md

 # examiner

-A Shiny application for arranging exams
+A Shiny application for arranging exams.